 The Hybrid computer uses a hidden camera to automatically measure ball and wheel speed.
-They don’t need to click any buttons, but they need to properly hide the camera (pinhole lens is easy to hide).
+Players don’t need to click any buttons, but they need to properly hide the camera (pinhole lens is easy to hide).

 The Remote Uber determines wheel and ball speeds by one or more Player’s clicking a hidden button.
-It requires reasonable skill and practice, but it takes the average player only about an hour of practice to achieve reasonable competence.
+It requires reasonable skill and practice, but it takes the average Player only about an hour of practice to achieve reasonable competence.

 So the Remote Uber requires players to do more, although it is not at all difficult.

 Players use their own bankroll.
 We (or your Operator) are just the service provider.

 Q. Can I buy my own computer with profits?